Countdown to Senior Boards 2023

 - eFolio: Students must create a website that showcases the breadth of their project over the course of the year, including their Project, their Paper, and their Future planning.

-- Board Speech: Students must give an 8-10 minute speech discussing their Project, the Link between their Project and Paper, their Paper, and their Learning Stretch during Senior year.
+- Board Speech: Students must give an 8-10 minute speech discussing their Project, the Link between their Project and Paper, their Research, and their Learning Stretch during Senior year.

 Of course, there are always many questions.
 First and foremost, you can discuss questions and concerns with your English teacher.
 If there are still questions, please see the P.A.C.E.
 Coordinator, Ms. Mendoza, in room 507.
 The staff and community members who work with you are not here to do your project for you, but we are here to guide, to listen, and to share your concerns, frustrations, and triumphs.